 Rental rates for the University's residence halls are reviewed on an annual basis.
-The Assistant Vice President of Housing & Residential Education meets with housing staff to develop a budget proposal, review enrollment projections, and assess the level of revenues needed to support operations for the subsequent academic year and summer session.
+The Assistant Vice President of Housing & Residential Education meets with senior housing staff to develop a budget proposal, review enrollment projections, and assess the level of revenues needed to support operations for the subsequent academic year and summer session.
 If a rate increase is recommended, the Residence Hall Association is informed through meetings and written communications.
 These students do not have the opportunity to vote on the rental rate proposal.
-The Department of Housing & Residential Education submits the recommendation prior to February 1 of each year to the University President's Office for approval.
+The Department of Housing & Residential Education submits the recommendation prior to July 1 of each year to the University President's Office for approval.
 The proposal is subsequently forwarded to the University Board of Trustees for their concurrence.
-Rental rates are generally adjusted only once per year and any increase in rental rates do not become effective until August of the year in which the University Board of Trustees approves such increase.
+Rental rates are generally adjusted only once per year and any increase in rental rates do not become effective until the start of the Summer B term of the year in which the University Board of Trustees approves such increase.